 A prolonged period of time where you fail to receive medical care may hurt your chances of financial recovery.
 Insurance companies often refer to these periods as a “gap in treatment.”
 An insurance adjuster may use a gap in treatment to downplay your injuries, saying they were not serious enough for you to continue medical care.
 They may also use the gap to argue that you made your injuries worse by waiting too long to get the necessary treatment.

-If you have been injured in an accident, seek medical treatment and contact our office for free legal advice.
+If you have been injured in an accident, seek medical treatment and contact our New York City car accident lawyers for free legal advice.
 Even if you feel fine or are unsure about the seriousness of your injuries, you should still seek and continue treatment until advised otherwise.

 Call our office at (718) 233-3913 to speak directly with an experienced attorney.
 We can help determine if you have a valid claim for damages and work to ensure that you recover physically and financially after a serious accident with injuries.
 Contact our office for free legal advice today.